 - Cover your mouth and nose when coughing or sneezing.

 - Wear a Mask.
 Wearing a mask when in public is the best way to protect those around you from COVID-19.
 Learn more about why masking is important to stop the spread on the CDC website.

 - Practice social distancing.
 An effective way to stop the spread of COVID-19 is to practice social distancing guidelines.
 This includes not gathering in large groups of 10 or more and staying home whenever possible.

 There have been stories in the news about making sure face masks fit correctly to best prevent the spread of COVID-19 and whether two masks are needed.
 Please be aware of the following:

-- RUSH continues to require that patients, visitors and all RUSH personnel wear one properly fitting hospital-grade mask while on the campus.
+- Although the CDC has updated its public health guidelines for masking, it has not changed its recommendations for masking in the health care setting.
+Because of this, RUSH continues to require that patients, visitors and all RUSH personnel wear one properly fitting hospital-grade mask while on the campus.
 Two masks are not needed.

 - Outside of RUSH, we recommend wearing a multi-layer cloth mask that fits closely and snugly over your nose and mouth.
 If the multi-layer mask fits properly, two masks are not necessary.
 The CDC has recommendations for how to improve mask fit here.